mlaforge/nexv3/conf/readme.txt

-This is where system and applications confs goes.
+This is where system, applications and vendor's components configuration files goes.

-first level will be autoloaded by system on boot.
+Root level will be autoloaded by system on boot.
-Subfolders will be loaded depending on configuration and application loaded
+Subfolders can be loaded manually or auto depending on configuration and application loaded.